mousumi098/Kommunicate-iOS-SDK/README.md

 **Quick Replies:** Quickly respond to generic user queries using Quick Replies.
 Easily create and manage templated messages from your dashboard.

+**Conversation Auto-resolve:** Reduce redundant tasks such as manually resolving dormant conversation using automation.

+**Push Notifications:** Set up interactive alerts for both your agents and customers for new messages in conversations

+**Fallback Emails:** Get notified through email if you miss any messages from your users and vice versa.

+**Omnichannel Support:** Manage customer requests from live chat, email, chatbots, social media at a single place.

+**Team Roles:** Manage your team, and assign roles and access permission level to each of your agents.

+**CSAT Ratings:** Keep track of your customer's overall satisfaction and your team's performance.

 ------------------------

 ## Example